Decision-Aware Conditional GANs for Time Series Data: Abstract

 \section{Abstract}

-We introduce the decision-aware time-series conditional generative adversarial network (DAT-CGAN) as a method for time-series generation.
-The framework adopts a multi-Wasserstein loss on structured decision-related quantities, capturing the heterogeneity of decision-related data and providing new effectiveness in supporting the decision processes of end users.
-We improve sample efficiency through an overlapped block-sampling method, and provide a theoretical characterization of the generalization properties of DAT-CGAN.
-The framework is demonstrated on financial time series for a multi-time-step portfolio choice problem.
-We demonstrate better generative quality in regard to underlying data and different decision-related quantities than strong, GAN-based baselines.
+We introduce the {\em decision-aware time-series conditional generative adversarial network} (DAT-CGAN), a method for time-series generation.
+The framework adopts a multi-Wasserstein loss on decision-related quantities and is designed to support decision-making.
+We use an overlapped block-sampling approach for sample efficiency, and characterize the generalization properties of DAT-CGAN.
+In application to financial time series and a multi-period portfolio choice problem, we demonstrate better training stability and generative quality in regard to both raw data and decision-related quantities than strong GAN-based baselines.